AIgen-Solutions-s-r-l/fastapi-auth-service/docs/stripe_integration.md

 ### Subscription Flow

 1. Customer subscribes to a plan through Stripe checkout
-2. Frontend calls `/credits/add` with the subscription ID as the reference_id and optionally specifies the exact credit amount
+2. Frontend calls `/credits/add` with the subscription ID as the reference_id
 3. Backend detects the Stripe subscription ID and verifies the subscription in Stripe
 4. Backend checks if the user already has an active subscription
 5. If an active subscription exists, it is cancelled through the Stripe API
 6. A new subscription record is created in our database
-7. Credits are added to the user's account based on the plan or the direct credit amount if provided
+7. Credits are added to the user's account based on the plan
 8. Confirmation email is sent to the user
 9. When the subscription renews:
    - Stripe sends an `invoice.payment_succeeded` webhook event
    - Our webhook handler processes the event
    - Additional credits are added to the user's account
    - Renewal confirmation email is sent to the user

-## Direct Credit Amount Pass-through

-The system now supports direct pass-through of credit amounts from the frontend:

-1. **Frontend Specification**: The frontend can specify the exact credit amount to add via the `direct_credit_amount` parameter.
-2. **Backend Processing**: When a `direct_credit_amount` is provided, the backend bypasses all credit calculation logic.
-3. **Direct Application**: The exact credit amount specified by the frontend is directly added to the user's account.
-4. **Compatibility**: This feature works with both one-time payments and subscriptions.

-This approach allows for complete control over credit amounts from the frontend, eliminating any discrepancies that might arise from backend calculations.

 ## Webhook Processing